newrelic/newrelic_microsoft_sqlserver_plugin/README.md

 2. Execute the following command: `NewRelic.Microsoft.SqlServer.Plugin.exe --uninstall`

 This will stop and remove the service.
-The binaries and config files will still be in the `INSTALLDIR` and log files will be still be where they were.
-If you wish to remove these you can do so by hand.
+The binaries and config files will still be in the `INSTALLDIR` and log files are not deleted.
+If you wish to remove these, it must be done manually.

 ## Want more information?